15 Ways to Tackle Your Bumpy Body Skin Fast

-Instead, they’re actually a build-up of dead skin cells that clog hair follicles.
-It is not entirely understood why this happens in some people and not others, but it is thought to be caused by an excessive accumulation of keratin (the main protein skin is made of) around hair follicles, and may be hereditary.
+They’re actually a build-up of dead skin cells that clog hair follicles.
+It is not entirely understood why this happens in some people and not others, but it is thought to be caused by an excessive accumulation of keratin (the main protein skin is made of) around hair follicles and may be hereditary.

-The results range from raised bumps to an overall rough texture across skin, skin flushing caused by the dilation of superficial blood vessels, and occasionally a coiled hair trapped underneath a thin layer of skin (particularly annoying).
+The results range from raised bumps to an overall rough texture, skin flushing caused by the dilation of superficial blood vessels, and occasionally a coiled hair trapped underneath a thin layer of skin (particularly annoying).

 Not contagious, KP is completely harmless (just slightly irritating).
 And while there’s no one current way of clearing it up completely, there are plenty of things that I’ve found can help dramatically improve the look of it…